designmetrics/designmetrics.github.io/_posts/2014-01-29-metrics-driven-design.md

 So far, we’ve already seen amazing performance gains for our partners, 100-200%, and even greater increases in eCPMs, where we’ve balanced intuition-driven design with data-driven optimization and learnings.

 We’d love to know more about how you use metrics in your design process.
-If you would like to share or learn more about our design team, and how we are helping our partners achieve their performance goals, please contact us at: <a href="mailto:ux.team@nativex.com">ux.team@nativex.com</a>
+If you would like to share or learn more about our design team, please contact us at: <a href="mailto:ux.team@nativex.com">ux.team@nativex.com</a>

+This is a repost of Andrew Korf's blog post on the NativeX Blog.

 References: <a href="http://bokardo.com/">Joshua Porter</a>